 Delicious Finnish Blueberry Pie (Mustikkapiirakka)

 Delicious blueberry pie is a quite popular Finnish dessert and a common way to use the seasonal bounty of blueberries.
-Though mustikkapiirakka (Blueberry pie) is a true summer cottage pie during the blueberry season, it is a simple dessert to make off season as well using frozen blueberries.
+Though this mustikkapiirakka (blueberry pie) is a true summer cottage recipe during the blueberry season, it is a simple dessert to make off-season as well, using frozen blueberries you find from grocery stores or those you have stored from harvest time in the freezer.

-Blueberries are a blue treasure and a delight in the late summertime in Northern Europe.
+Blueberries are a blue treasure and a delight in the late summertime, also in Northern Europe, in Nordic Countries.
 Blueberries are a great source of many essential nutrients and contain a lot of vitamin C!
-In Finland, we have the every man’s right to forage blueberries in the forest to use them, for example, in a yummy blueberry pie, Finnish blueberry milk, or even make some whipped porridge with blueberries (traditionally with lingonberries).
+In Finland, we have the every man’s right to forage for blueberries in the forest to use them, for example, in a yummy blueberry pie, the iconic Finnish dessert, Finnish blueberry milk, or even make some whipped porridge with blueberries (traditionally with lingonberries).

 Insider: A peak into Nordic living